The First Chocolate Brownies (1899)

 Learn the fascinating history of brownies and try the the recipe for the first ever chocolate brownies!
 Sure, it looks more like a cake.
 But, it tastes 100% brownie – far more dense than what you would expect for a piece of cake.
 It even has the classic brownie crackle at the top.

-If you read my post about the first-ever brownie recipe, you know that Fannie Farmer’s 1896 dessert shared little more than a name with the bars of gooey, chocolatey heaven that we know and love today.
+Fannie Farmer’s 1896 dessert (considered the first brownies) shared little more than a name with the bars of gooey, chocolatey heaven that we know and love today.
 Farmer’s “brownies” contained no chocolate (a fairly egregious omission), and were primarily flavored with molasses.
 They were also baked in individual “shallow fancy cake tins” rather than in a rectangular pan, and each brownie was garnished with half a pecan.
 The resulting dessert had the dainty look of a tea cake, the taste of a hermit bar, and the dense, slightly chewy texture of a blondie.

 So how did the brownie evolve from there?
 And, more importantly, when did chocolate find its way into the mix?